segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift/migration.md

 ---

 > info ""
-> Analytics-Swift supports [these destinations](/docs/connections/sources/catalog/libraries/mobile/swift#supported-destinations) with more to come.
+> Analytics Swift supports [these destinations](/docs/connections/sources/catalog/libraries/mobile/swift/destination-plugins) with more to come.

 If you're using a different mobile library such as Analytics-iOS, follow these steps to migrate to the Analytics-Swift library: